-One day, the president gave me the order, "Let's make our website multilingual.
+One day, our CEO gave us the directive: "Let's make our site multilingual.
 Apparently there's a Google Cloud Translation API that can automatically translate during the build process!"

-Our website is a static site (SSG) built with Astro.
-We decided to research the Google Cloud Translation API and implement it.
+Our site is a static site (SSG) built with Astro.
+We decided to research Google Cloud Translation API and implement it.

 To use the API, create a service account and download a JSON key.

-This JSON key contains your private key, so be extremely careful not to disclose it.
+This JSON key contains a private key, so take care never to publish it.

-Go to IAM and add the service account's email address as the principal and the role as "Cloud Translation API User".
+Go to IAM and add the service account email address as the principal with the "Cloud Translation API User" role.

 How to generate multilingual pages

-The first method I tried was to "copy the Astro file, call the translation API on the spot, and automatically generate multilingual Astro files."
+My first approach was to copy Astro files and call the translation API on the fly to automatically generate multilingual Astro files.

-Ultimately, I opted for a simple post-build process that performs translation on the static HTML generated after the build.
+In the end, I went with a simple postbuild process that performs translation on the generated static HTML after the build.

-Language settings are linked to Astro's i18n configuration file.
+Language settings are synchronized with Astro's i18n configuration file

-To manage the multilingual structure of the site, I used the original Astro i18n configuration file (LOCALES_SETTING) was used as the "configuration file" for the translation script.
+To manage the site's multilingual structure, I used the Astro i18n configuration file ((LOCALES_SETTING)) that I already had as the "configuration file" for the translation script.

-To add a language, simply add it here.
+To add a new language, just append it to this file.

 export const LOCALES_SETTING: LocaleSetting = {